Our Turkish Airlines Inflight Experiences 💺

 There were a few nice touches with Turkish Airlines: A complimentary piece of Turkish Delight, the very palatable Turkish wine of which they are rightly proud, and their up-to-date entertainment system and range of inflight movies (when it was working).

-We flew economy class with Turkish airlines in 2016, 2018, and 2019.
-But enough is enough.
-From 2020, we will be travelling with other airlines (ideally Emirates), and here are the reasons why…
+We’ve flown economy class with Turkish airlines on numerous occasions since 2016, but enough is enough.
+From now on, we will be travelling with other airlines (ideally Emirates), and here are the reasons why…

 Dumbed-down inflight service